 - be ready to work as a member of a team

 - be willing to maintain the high standard of cleanliness necessary in any food establishment

-As a student in the School of Hospitality and Culinary Arts, you’ll get more than just a great hands-on education.
+As a student in the Department of Culinary Arts and Professional Food Studies, you’ll get more than just a great hands-on education.
 There are opportunities to get involved with the school and the community.
 Learn more about the student experience through the following links.